RomanLut/hx-esp32-cam-fpv/README.md

 The size of JPEG images vary a lot depending on number of details in the view.
 Adaptive JPEG compression level adjustment is implemented.
 Compression is adjusted to achieve frame sizes which fit into available bandwidth.

 The receiver is a Raspberry PI Zero 2W ...
-Pi4  with Realtek 8812au or AR9271 adapter in monitor mode.
+Pi4  with Realtek 8812au(recommended) or AR9271 adapter in monitor mode.
 Two wifi adapters may work as diversity receivers if required.

+8812au with LNA is recommended, while PA is not that important.
+Range is limited by **ESP32** maximum output power of 100mW (20dB).

 The JPEG decoding is done with turbojpeg to lower latency and - based on the resolution - can take between 1 and 7 milliseconds.